2025–26 Swiss Super League

-The 2025–26 Super League (referred to as the Brack Super League for sponsoring reasons) is the 129th season of top-tier competitive football in Switzerland, and the 23rd under its current name.
-It is the third season featuring a new format and increased number of participants, since the beginning of the Super League era in 2003.
-The defending champions are Basel.
+The 2025–26 Swiss Super League (referred to as the Brack Super League for sponsoring reasons) was the 129th season of top-tier competitive football in Switzerland, and the 23rd under its current name.
+It was the third season featuring a new format and increased number of participants, since the beginning of the Super League era in 2003.
+The defending champions were Basel.

 Overview

 Format and schedule

 The Swiss Football League (SFL) released a detailed schedule on 26 November 2024: